This is a great production, this is one you need to get to... The Crucible is a must see show!

 This is the world of Salem that we find ourselves in at the start of the play: a once tight-knit community in turmoil as they face a sudden rise in supernaturalism and Christian nationalism.

-Women of marriageable age at 18 – if not married by choice by 20 you are given to a man decided by the council.
-If no man wants you, you are sent to a different sect of the church.
+Women are of marriageable age at 18.
+If not married by choice by 20, they are given to a man decided by The Council.
+If no man wants them, they are sent to a different sect of the church.

-Music can only be religious, no musical instruments allowed
+Music can only be religious, no musical instruments are allowed.

 Dress Code